Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

     /// Optional free-form data associated with this event
     @objc public let data: [String: Any]?

-    /// Optional free-form query data associated with this event
-    @objc public var query: [String: Any]?

     /// Adobe Experience Platform dataset identifier, if not set the default dataset identifier set in the Edge Configuration is used
     @objc public let datasetIdentifier: String?